cysouw/diathesis/text/c02_structure.md

 ~~disjunct diatheses~~ consist of a combination of multiple role-remappings that are not linked to each other.
 Just as with the multi-chained diatheses from the previous section, disjunct diatheses regularly occur as the result of stacking of diatheses.
 In contrast, they are very rare in individual diatheses.

-When multiple diatheses are stacked, i.e. whey they are applied sequentially on top of each other, they are sometimes structurally independent (and thus unordered).
-For example, the verb *waschen* 'to wash' [@next a] can be used in a resultative construction [@next b] in which the role of washee *Hemd* 'shirt' is turned from an accusative into a location ~~[OBJ › PBJ]~~ and a new accusative object is introduced for the role of the result *Fleck* 'stain' ~~[Ø › OBJ]~~, see [@sec:prepositions-partitive-free].
-Independent of this chained diathesis, the possessor of the object *Nachbar* 'neighbour' can be raised to genitive [@next c], see [@sec:prepositions-possessor-of-location-to-dative-experiencer-accusative].
+When multiple diatheses are stacked, i.e. when they are applied sequentially on top of each other, they are sometimes structurally independent (and thus unordered).
+For example, the verb *waschen* 'to wash' [@next a] can be used in a object-exchange diathesis [@next b] in which the role of washee *Hemd* 'shirt' is turned from an accusative into a location ~~[OBJ › PBJ]~~ and a new accusative object is introduced for the role of the object to be removed *Fleck* 'stain' ~~[Ø › OBJ]~~, see [@sec:prepositions-partitive-free].
+Independent of this chained diathesis, the possessor of the object *Nachbar* 'neighbour' can be raised to genitive [@next c], i.e. a possesor applicative ~~[ADJ › OBJ]~~, see [@sec:prepositions-possessor-of-location-to-dative-experiencer-accusative].

 ::: ex
 ~~[Ø › OBJ › PBJ + ADJ › OBJ]~~